felipevasquez74/transaction-orchestrator/README.md

 **Rationale**: Early-exit `.equals()` leaks timing information proportional to how many characters match, enabling brute-force oracle attacks.
 **Consequence**: Marginal CPU overhead (microseconds) for a critical security guarantee.

-### ADR-008: Correlation ID en MDC
+### ADR-008: Correlation ID in MDC
-**Decision**: `CorrelationIdFilter` genera o reusa el `X-Correlation-ID` y lo publica en SLF4J MDC para que todos los logs del request lleven el mismo ID de traza.
+**Decision**: `CorrelationIdFilter` generates or reuses the `X-Correlation-ID` and publishes it to SLF4J MDC so that all logs for the request carry the same trace ID.
-**Rationale**: Sin un correlation ID compartido, correlacionar logs de una misma request es imposible en ambientes concurrentes.
+**Rationale**: Without a shared correlation ID, correlating logs for the same request is impossible in concurrent environments.
-**Consequence**: MDC se limpia en `finally` para evitar fugas entre requests en el thread pool.
+**Consequence**: MDC is cleared in `finally` to prevent leaks between requests in the thread pool.

 ### ADR-009: SSRF Prevention in Validator
 **Decision**: `SsrfGuard` validates `webhook_url` and `redirect_url` at request time, blocking private IPs, loopback, cloud metadata endpoints, and non-HTTP schemes.